pingu-73/ark-web-app/README.md

-# Arkade Wallet
+# ARKiveWallet
 A Hybrid bitcoin wallet with Ark protocol integration for off-chain transactions.

 ## overview
-Arkade Web Wallet is a full-stack web application that allows users to:
+ARKive Web Wallet is a full-stack web application that allows users to:
 - Create and manage Bitcoin wallets
 - Send and receive on-chain Bitcoin transactions
 - Send and receive off-chain transactions using the Ark protocol